9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 The Pyramid of the Magician is the tallest structure at Uxmal

-Like Chichen Itza (#1 above), Uxmal is a UNESCO World Heritage Site, but it receives fewer visitors.
+Like Chichen Itza (#1 above) Uxmal is a UNESCO World Heritage Site.
+Many travelers (us included!) find Uxmal just as awe-inspiring.

 6) Museo Maya de Cancun ruins